-4. Click Apply.
-A star 1 icon will appear on the clip once you've applied cropping.
+4. An FX fx·1 icon will appear on the clip once you've cropped it.

-Removing crop
+Removing a crop

-1. Click the star icon on the clip to show the list of applied effects and filters.
+1. Click the FX icon on the clip to show a list of all applied effects and filters.

-2. A tab will open above the toolbar.
-Find the Crop effect and click the cross button next to it to discard the effect.
+1. A tab will open above the toolbar.
+Find the Crop effect and click the cross button \times next to it to discard the effect.